devang-gaur/workers/README.md

 		}
 	}()

-	go func() {
+	// goroutine to listen on the error chan go func() {
 		for err := range errChan {
 			fmt.Println("Error reported :", err)
 		}
 	}()

-	tasks := []*workers.Task{
+	//Adding 3 tasks to the worker pool tasks := []*workers.Task{
 		newtask(func() error {
 			fmt.Println("One")